haisummers/research/README.md

 # Environmental Burden of Indoor Cannabis Production

 This repository contains code to replicate the analysis from: “Green isn’t Green: The Environmental Burden of Indoor Cannabis Production.”
-The primary analysis files were generated in Matlab and can be run on versions R2017a or newer.

 # Requirements